lucfreelance/cali-vip-tours/content/en/events/_index.md

 ---
-title: "Events for free"
+title: "Events"
-featured_image: "/covers/_events-for-free-main.jpg"
+featured_image: "/covers/_events-main.jpg"
 type: page
 ---

-> _Explore the cultural, entertainment, and artistic agenda for the upcoming days in Cali, featuring exciting events for free_
+> _Explore the cultural, entertainment, and artistic agenda for the upcoming days in Cali, featuring exciting events for us_

 ---